apitoolkit/apitoolkit-fastify/README.md

 });
 ```

-The `NewClient` method initializes the SDK with the provided configuration.
+The NewClient method initializes the SDK with the provided configuration.
 It requires the following parameters (others are optional):

-- `apiKey`: Your APIToolkit API key.
+- apiKey: Your APIToolkit API key.
-- `fastify`: An instance of Fastify.
+- fastify: An instance of Fastify.

 ### Configuration Options

-The `NewClient` method accepts an optional configuration object with the following properties:
+The NewClient method accepts an optional configuration object with the following properties:

-- `apiKey` (required): Your APIToolkit API key.
+- apiKey (required): Your APIToolkit API key.
-- `fastify` (required): An instance of Fastify.
+- fastify (required): An instance of Fastify.
-- `redactHeaders` (optional): An array of header names to redact from the captured request headers (case insensitive).
+- redactHeaders (optional): An array of header names to redact from the captured request headers (case insensitive).
-- `redactRequestBody` (optional): An array of JSONPath expressions specifying fields to redact from the request body.
+- redactRequestBody (optional): An array of JSONPath expressions specifying fields to redact from the request body.
-- `redactResponseBody` (optional): An array of JSONPath expressions specifying fields to redact from the response body.
+- redactResponseBody (optional): An array of JSONPath expressions specifying fields to redact from the response body.

 ### Redacting Sensitive Information

-The SDK provides options for redacting sensitive information from the captured data.
-The `redactHeaders`, `redactRequestBody`, and `redactResponseBody` configuration options allow you to specify headers and fields to be redacted.
+If you have fields which are too sensitive and should not be sent to APIToolkit servers, you can mark those fields to be redacted either via the APIToolkit dashboard, or via this client SDK.
+Redacting fields via the SDK means that those fields never leave your servers in the first place, compared to redacting it via the APIToolkit dashboard, which would redact the fields on the edge before further processing.
+But then the data still needs to be transported from your servers before they are redacted.

+To mark a field for redacting via this SDK, you simply need to provide additional arguments to the APIToolkitService with the paths to the fields that should be redacted.
+There are 3 potential arguments which you can provide to configure what gets redacted

 #### Redacting Headers

-To redact specific headers, provide an array of case insensitive header names to the `redactHeaders` configuration option:
+To redact specific headers, provide an array of case insensitive list of HTTP header keys to be redacted before data is sent out. eg COOKIE(redacted by default), CONTENT-TYPE, etc to the `redactHeaders` configuration option:

 ```javascript
 import APIToolkit from 'apitoolkit-fastify';